kyco/eeaas/README.md

 ## How does eeaas work?

-Eeaas at its core provides a keylistener and a basic event handler for adding and removing keylisteners (or start triggers) from the DOM.
-Eeaas is not limited to keylisteners.
+At its core eeaas provides a key listener and a basic event handler for adding and removing key listeners (or start triggers).
+Eeaas is not limited to key listeners.
 Any logic to trigger an easter egg can be used.

-Eeaas provides a container to easily manage, add/remove and start/stop easter eggs.
+Importing eeaas won't add any easter eggs to your app/website.
+You'll have to write your own or import the default eggs to get started.

+To make an egg available it has to be registered with eeaas.
+You can do so by running `Eeaas.register(MyEgg)`, where `MyEgg` refers to an object.
+Once the egg is registered you can enable the egg by running `Eeaas.enable()`.
+You can also individually enable or disable eggs by calling the `enable()` or `disable` methods explicitly on the egg itself, e.g. `Eeaas.Eggs.MyEgg.enable()` or `Eeaas.Eggs.MyEgg.disable()`.

+If you provided a `startTrigger` which is a string then typing the keys in the provided `startTrigger` will call the egg's `start` method.
+The `enable()` and `disable()` methods are safety wrappers which ensure that the eggs are only ever triggerable when the eggs themselves are "enabled".

+If an egg is disabled it will be available but won't be triggereable via the `startTrigger`.
+You can always manually trigger eggs via the code.
+So even if an egg is disabled, calling `Eeaas.Eggs.MyEgg.start()` will run the egg.

 ## Building your own egg